 Shipwrecks

-The village is isolated.
-The villagers have to go over the mountains, taking two days to go to neighboring villages.
-The small cultivated land is full of stones and they can only gather in a little millet.
-The women and children pick seaweed and gather shellfish from the reef.
-The men fish saury, sardines and octopus in small boats.
-To avoid starvation, they have to sell their daughters and wives, even heads of households into bondage.
+The village is completely isolated.
+It takes two days to cross the mountains to reach the nearest settlements.
+The tiny plots of farmland are filled with stones, yielding only a small amount of millet.
+Women and children gather seaweed and shellfish along the rocky shore, while the men fish for saury, sardines, and octopus in small boats.
+To avoid starvation, families are forced to sell their daughters, wives, and even the heads of households into bondage.

-Isaku, a nine-year-old boy, takes over as head household to live with his mother, younger brother and sister after his father sold himself for three years into indentured servitude.
-He comes to learn fishing and making salt with large cauldrons, and even the hidden purpose of the fire used for salt-making in winter.
+Isaku, a nine‑year‑old boy, becomes the head of his household after his father sells himself into three years of indentured servitude.
+Isaku learns to fish, to make salt in large cauldrons, and eventually discovers the hidden purpose of the winter salt‑making fires.

 Comments